Sbussiso/sourcebox-sourcelightning/README.md

 ### Download AI powered application to your local machine
 - Monitor your machine load and specs with a full AI operations summary using PC scanner.
 - Query your local files with our handy File Reader.
+- Instantly Generate and automatically set PC backgrounds with nothing but a prompt with our Wallpaper Generator.
-- access quickly and locally, no sign in required
+- access quickly and locally, no sign in required.

 <br/>